chaconnb/Lithology_identification/README.md

 # litho_identification

-This repository includes the Master's thesis code of Nataly Chacon Buitrago, focused on lithology identification of point clouds from geological outcrops.
+This repository includes my Master's thesis code!
+Focused on lithology identification of point clouds from geological outcrops.

 ![](/gaspe.png "Point cloud of the turbidites of the Cloridorme formation in the Gaspe Peninsula in Canada")